sohampradhan27/NoPackages-GMM-EM/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT](LICENSE) file for details.

 ## 📞 Contact

-For questions or issues, please open a GitHub issue or contact [your-email@example.com].
+For questions or issues, please open a GitHub issue or contact [pradha14@purdue.edu].

 ---